tatumio/tatum-php/docs/Api/ElrondApi.md

 ## ~~`egldNodeGet()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**GET** `/v3/egld/node/{xApiKey}/*`~~
 >
 > This method is no longer supported.

+Node HTTP driver

+**2 credits per API call**

+ **This endpoint is deprecated.
+Use the <a href="https://apidoc.tatum.io/tag/Node-RPC" target="_blank">HTTP-based JSON RPC driver</a> instead.**

+ Use this endpoint URL as a http-based driver to connect directly to the EGLD node provided by Tatum.
+To learn more about EGLD, visit the <a href="https://docs.elrond.com/sdk-and-tools/rest-api/nodes/" target="_blank">EGLD developer's guide</a>.

 [Back to top](#top)